 With over 335 trails spanning more than 5,300 acres of the Rocky Mountains, the four ski areas have terrain to suit all abilities and you would be hard-pressed to get bored skiing the same runs.
 Ski mountaineer Christy Mahon, who was the first woman to climb and ski the 100 highest peaks in Colorado, favours Aspen for this reason.
 “After skiing the mountain for 17 years, I am still finding new secret stashes and treasures,” says Mahon.
 “At Aspen, challenging yourself is always an option no matter what level you ski.”

-For advanced skiers look for a challenge, Aspen has some of the meanest mogul fields in the world (think a football field of moguls, each one the size of a small car).
+For advanced skiers looking for a challenge, Aspen has some of the meanest mogul fields in the world (think a football field of moguls, each one the size of a small car).
 Backcountry skiers will also delight in hiking up the 3813 metre-high Highlands Bowl, to ski its legendary steeps in untracked powder.

 You can fly into Aspen with connections from LA, San Francisco or Denver.
 Or fly to Denver and rent a car or catch a bus to Aspen.
 It’s an easy drive down the I70 highway.

-There is something to suit all budgets.
 You can five-star it with the best, but from a family or budget traveller perspective, there is an affordable array of comfortable accommodation all within an easy walk to the middle of town, transport and the Aspen Gondola.

 Aspen: Restaurants & Apres

 Aspen is a town known for its lively nightlife and dining scene.
-Forget overpriced American ski cafeterias – this is where Nobu opened his first restaurant outside Beverley Hills.
+Forget overpriced American ski cafeterias – this is where Nobu opened his first restaurant outside Beverly Hills.
 His sushi restaurant, Matsuhisa, is a top pick for cashed-up visitors, while the White House Tavern and J-Bar at the Hotel Jerome offer excellent pub-style food for those on a tighter holiday budget.
 For more casual dining try Venga Venga Cantina food truck in Snowmass village (for some of the world’s best burritos) and the Big Wrap in Aspen town (fresh and filling lunch for less than $8).
 For après antics in a swanky setting, grab a cocktail by the pool at the 39 Degrees bar at the Sky Hotel.
 The ski parties here are legendary.